 Most attorneys offer one free consultation.
 If you decide to hire an attorney, his or her fees may be taken out of some of your benefits.
-For names of workers' compensation attorneys, call the State Bar of California at (415) 538-2120 or go to their website at www.californiaspecialist.org.
-You may get a list of attorneys from your local I&A Unit or look in the yellow pages.
+For names of workers' compensation attorneys, call the State Bar of California at 1-415-538-2120 or go visit their website at